pingcap/docs/ticdc/ticdc-open-api.md

 - [Manually schedule a table to another node](#manually-schedule-a-table-to-another-node)
 - [Dynamically adjust the log level of the TiCDC server](#dynamically-adjust-the-log-level-of-the-ticdc-server)

 The request body and returned value of all APIs are in JSON format.
-The following sections describes the specific usage of the Open APIs.
+The following sections describe the specific usage of the APIs.

 In the following examples, the listening IP address of the TiCDC server is `127.0.0.1` and the port is `8300`.
 You can bind a specified IP and port via `--addr=ip:port` when starting the TiCDC server.